Difference Between Annuity vs Lump Sum

 - Nature: Annuity consists of regular payments over a period of time, whereas the flow of a lump sum is at a designated singular point in time

 - Taxation: The returns from annuities are spread across periods and hence amenable to taxation over several years.
 This does not pose a high burden on the recipient; however, the burden does not waive over periods.
-With lump-sum, there is a tax burden in one particular year, this burden will be higher compared to annuities, but it will be a one-time affair.
+With a lump sum, there is a tax burden in one particular year, which will be higher than annuities, but it will be a one-time affair.

 - Investor type: Annuities are more suited for newly earning or young investors.
-There is not a lot that needs to be put in initially, and it is because of the limited amount flowing in this puts control on the rash decision making.
+Not a lot needs to happen initially, and it is because of the less amount flowing in this puts control on the rash decision making.
 Annuities suit risk-averse and low savings individuals who have just started out.
 Lump-sum, on the other hand, would warrant a substantial amount put in.
-It is useful to take high investing and business decisions and is more suited for experienced investors.
-The lump-sum is useful for risk-taking individuals who have a substantial amount of savings to put into use.
+It is useful for making high investing and business decisions and is more suited for experienced investors.
+The lump sum is useful for risk-taking individuals with substantial savings to put into use.

 Annuity vs Lump Sum Comparison of Table